 Segment by live user data from your whole marketing stack

 The beauty of Encharge comes with its native integrations with tools like Stripe, HubSpot, and Typeform.
 Every single answer in your Typeform survey, field in your HubSpot account, or billing data point in Stripe can be automatically sent to Encharge as a custom field.
 You can then use these fields to build precise segments in Encharge.

-All Encharge plans include native integrations with:
+Encharge includes native integrations with:

 - Salesforce (supports automatic syncing).
+(Premium plan only)

 - Facebook Ads

 Think of the things you can do if you had all your data available for segmentation?

 Encharge’s segmentation for SaaS — Final Verdict: 👍

 ✅ Advanced event-based segmentation by the number of times an event was performed and the time window available on all plans.

 ✅ Advanced AND/OR grouping that supports nested groups.